This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Hobbit glamping pod sitting in the snow at the Lithuanian supplier’s factory during Taylor’s 2023 quality visit.

-Flight Supplier Visit (Dec '23)
+Supplier Visit (Dec '23)

 Taylor didn’t take supplier promises at face value.
 In December, he flew to Lithuania to personally inspect the factory before delivering that first office pod.